 The beach is known today by the actor's name since he bought this part of the island when filming "The Guns of Navarone" here, on the island of Rhodes.

-Anthony Quinn Bay is situated on the east coast of Rhodes, about four kilometres south of Faliraki.
-The waters owe their deep emerald colour to the kush green vegetation which surrounds the beach.
-It is one of the most beautiful beaches on Rhodes.
-It's mostly popular with young people - especially Italians - since the sharp rocks both in and out of the water are not ideal for families with young children or elderly people.
+Anthony Quinn Bay is located on the east coast of Rhodes, about 4 kilometers south of Faliraki beach and about 15 to 17 kilometers from Rhodes Town, depending in the route.
+The waters here owe their deep emerald colour to the lush green vegetation which surrounds the beach.
+It is unarguably one of the most beautiful beaches on Rhodes, even though you will not find fine sand and much available space.
+It's mostly popular with young people, especially Italians and locals, since the sharp rocks both in and out of the water are not ideal for families with young children or elderly people.

 Because of it's small size, which is about 10 meters in width at its widest points and 250 meters in length, Anthony Quinn beach feels fairly crowded during July and August.
 This, however, is not so much because of the number of visitors per se, it is more because the narrow width of the beach.
 The finest spot is the rock right in the centre of the beach, with room for just a few sun beds.
 At the top of the rocks that rise behind the beach you will find a modern bar and cafeteria, from which you can enjoy the view towards the beach from a high point while enjoying a meal or a beverage.

 The crystal clear water and gorgeous underwater scenery also makes Anthony Quinn bay one of the best areas in Rhodes for snorkeling.
 Here you will also find a scuba diving centre, so if you are up to it, it is definitely an experience worth trying out.

 How to reach Anthony Quinn Bay